Not all people in banks are unethical, but banking attracts unethical people.

-The High Court of Australia has given the Australia Taxation Office a green light to use leaked information about offshore tax havens.
+The High Court of Australia has given the Australia Taxation Office a green light to use leaked information about Glencore and offshore tax havens.

 Instead of taking pride in how quickly they cover the same stories as everyone else, these organizations make public service journalism their top priority.

 Corruption can never be eliminated.
 Whether we like it or not, it has always been part of human nature and will continue to infect society.

 Increased use of renewable energies could help curb climate change, but the water required for their production has dispossessed rural Guatemalans.

 Today's news can often involve mind-bogglingly large numbers.
 A math professor shares some tricks for understanding it all.